 - Grab a bite at The Cookhouse Restaurant located at the Base Camp of Haliburton Forest

 - Visit the beautiful waterfront town of Haliburton for shopping, dining and events

-- Only cars with 4WD or AWD can access this remote cabin.
+- Cars with 4WD or AWD can recommend for access to this remote cabin.
 The cabin is located on a newly developed lake, accessed only by a gravel logging road.
-The road is rugged, steep in sections, and not suitable for 2WD or low riding cars.
+The road is rugged, steep in sections, take caution with 2WD or low riding cars.

 - This remote cabin shares the area with our Kaya, Willow, Big Rock and Cove cabins.
 Our Cove and Quasi cabins are approximately 300 metres apart from one another, located on their own very private lots.
 That said, you may see others guests out on the water.